What Is Starfysh?

 Core Values

-- Empowerment: In all we do, we desire that the recipients of our compassion would be encouraged, equipped, strengthened toward greater levels of self-sufficiency.
+Empowerment: In all we do, we desire that the recipients of our compassion would be encouraged, equipped, and strengthened toward greater levels of self-sufficiency.

-- Measurability: We regard seriously our work and so will not let the outcomes of our efforts to go unmeasured.
+Measurability: We regard our work seriously and will not let the outcomes of our efforts go unmeasured.
 The stakes are too high.
 Measurements of project impact and effectiveness will be essential learning tools that will sharpen and refine us as we move forward toward our vision.

 Guiding Principles

-- Buy Local: When possible we will support the local economy through procuring the supplies needed for our projects in Haiti, preferably right here on La Gonave, even at times when the cost of supplies locally is more expensive than if purchased and shipped in from elsewhere.
+Buy Local: When feasible, we will support the local economy by purchasing supplies in Haiti, preferably on La Gonave, even at times when the cost of supplies locally is more expensive than if purchased and shipped in from elsewhere.

-- Assets-Based (i.e. not needs-based) Approach: Our approach in finding strategic solutions in a community gives priority to that village’s assets and strengths over its problems and needs.
+Assets-Based Approach: Our approach in finding strategic solutions in a community gives priority to that village’s assets and strengths over its problems and needs.

-- Christ-Centered Ethos: In all we do (in governance and strategic planning, in how we relate to people, and in our work on the ground in Haiti), our desire is that the love of God, in Jesus, will shine brightly for all to see and that people will be drawn toward a personal relationship with Him.
+Christ-Centered Ethos: In all we do—whether in governance and strategic planning, in how we relate to people, or in our work on the ground in Haiti—our desire is to be “a light on a hill,” so that the love of God, in Jesus, will shine brightly for all to see.

 Our Team